Skip to main content

 Great British Bake-Off Illustrator

-The Public Lending Right pays artists for the lending of books featuring their work in public libraries across certain countries.
-We receive PLR royalties from our German and Dutch sister societies and distribute them to our members who make a claim.
+The Public Lending Right pays artists royalties for lending out of books featuring their work in public libraries in certain countries.
+DACS receives PLR royalties from our German and Dutch sister societies, and we distribute them to our members who make a claim.

 Owen Richards standing holding a camera in front of waves breaking on a rocky beach